 Delaware 4 Guide

-Delaware 4 began at the Maryland state line via Chestnut Hill Road to the southwest of Newark.
-Chestnut Hill Road carried the state route east across south Newark to Brookside and Delaware 273 at Ogletown.
+Historically, SR 4 began at the Maryland state line via Chestnut Hill Road to the southwest of Newark.
+Chestnut Hill Road carried the state route east across south Newark to Brookside and SR 273 at Ogletown.
 The western portion of Chestnut Hill Road was decommissioned as SR 4, and renamed Old Chestnut Hill Road, when the "Delaware 4 Connector" opened west from South College Avenue (SR 896) to Elkton Road (SR 279 / former SR 2) in September 1983.
 The controlled access roadway was named Christina Parkway three weeks after it opened.

 Chestnut Hill Road transitions from a two-lane road with semi-rural standards into a divided arterial east from Christina Parkway.
 The four lane road passes south of University of Delaware land and the Bob Carpenter Center (basketball arena and concert venue) and north of Robscott Manor ahead of a Norfolk Southern Railroad crossing.
 Delaware 4 intersects Delaware 72 (South Chapel Street) just beyond the city line.